Pontiac Fiero: History and design

-The public had high expectations for the Fiero with its mid-engine layout and aggressive styling, which resembled exotic mid-engine sports cars like the Ferrari 308GTB.
-While initially garnering good reviews for its handling (Motor Trend 1984), the Fiero soon received negative reviews from other automotive critics who expected higher performance from a mid-engine two-seater.
+The Fiero received positive reviews for its handling (Motor Trend 1984), as well as negative reviews for not meeting expectations of higher performance from its mid-engine configuration.
 Despite the criticism, the Fiero sold well and although Pontiac operated three shifts at the factory during 1984, they could not keep up with initial demand.

 The sharing of suspension and other components with other GM cars meant the rear suspension and powertrain was virtually identical to that of the Phoenix; the Fiero even included rear tie rod ends attached to a "steering knuckle", although these were hard-mounted to the engine cradle and only used for maintaining the rear tire alignment.
-The front suspension was derived from the Chevette.

-By 1985, the oil crisis was over and demand developed for a Fiero having more engine power and better performance.
+As the oil crisis eased by 1985, demand developed for more engine power and better performance.
 Pontiac responded by introducing the GT model which included upgraded suspension tuning, wider tires, and a V6 engine having 43 hp more than the base four-cylinder.

-Finally in 1988, numerous changes were made to the Fiero to bring it in line with its original design.
-The most significant was a completely redesigned suspension (and parts of the space frame) to realize the potential of the mid-engine layout.
-The unique suspension included new two-piece brake calipers and upgraded brake rotors.
-These had been part of the Fiero's initial design, but cost-cutting kept them from being implemented sooner.
+In 1988, changes included a completely redesigned suspension (and parts of the space frame) along with two-piece brake calipers and upgraded brake rotors — the latter which had been conceived with the initial design.
 The available I4 and V6 engines benefited from evolutionary improvements, but the planned availability of turbochargers and newer DOHC engines did not happen before production stopped.

-In spite of the much-improved car which finally had realized its potential after years of mismanagement, GM ended production after the 1988 model year due to declining sales figures.
-Bad press and consumer sentiment frequently cited heavy media coverage of Fiero engine fires, as well as the poor reliability and performance of the 1984–1987 models.
+In spite of the design finally realizing its potential, sales had declined and GM ended production.